 Business meetings are no longer confined to the board room and savvy sales pros know better than to make the client come to them.
 Instead, consider offering up more convenient meeting sites.
 When there are geographical barriers or for the frequent traveler, Skype calls can work well in lieu of in-person since they still allow face-to-face engagement.
 Another idea is to suggest an unconventional space such as the local coffee shop or if appropriate, a quiet wine bar, so the meeting feels more intimate and conversational.
 Regardless of the meeting place, it’s important to deliver the same quality of work while on the go, including the ability to take notes or even collaborate on documents.
 A laptop is one solution, but can be cumbersome when there’s limited space and can often feel distracting with the sound of typing detracting from the conversation taking place.
 It can also feel considerably less personal; how often do you look up when you type?
 A more traditional notepad also works for sketching out timelines or illustrating processes, but are less helpful later when having to flip through pages of notes to find a keyword or phrase and they can’t be easily shared for input.

 Fortunately, there are devices that can provide the efficiency of a laptop with the ease of traditional handwriting on a notepad.
-Bamboo offers a portfolio of smartpads: Bamboo Spark and two new additions, Bamboo Folio and Bamboo Slate, all of which provide a digital platform for capturing ideas on regular paper with the ability to turn notes, sketches or diagrams into digital files.
+Bamboo offers a portfolio of smartpads: Bamboo Folio and Bamboo Slate, both of which provide a digital platform for capturing ideas on regular paper with the ability to turn notes, sketches or diagrams into digital files.
 With Inkspace, Wacom’s cloud solution, you can easily access all your files in one place as well as edit, save and share with others with just the push of a button.
 With a paid Inkspace Plus subscription, you can export handwritten notes as text, saving you and your client precious time.

 Deliver in Real-Time